adamsilver/fdpb/01-Register.md

 </div>
 ```

-As Aaron Gustafsson says in The Features Of Highly Effective Forms (39 mins), `role=alert` this will get read out as soon as the page loads, when Javascript didn't catch the error on the client.
+As Aaron Gustafsson says in The Features Of Highly Effective Forms (39 mins), `role="alert"` this will be read out when the page finishes loading, when Javascript didn't catch the error on the client.

 The `tabindex` attribute allows Javascript to set focus to the element when an error is caught.
 This means we can bring the error summary into view.
 When focus is set, the heading will be read out prompting the user to take informative action.